2025 AGENDA

 This keynote panel will explore the evolving landscape of retrofit accelerator programs in Canada, highlighting their role in scaling up energy efficiency and decarbonization efforts.
 Experts will discuss policy frameworks, funding mechanisms, and innovative strategies to drive widespread adoption of retrofits nationwide.

-Philippe St-Jean Patrick Cook Deeti Makkar
+Philippe St-Jean Deeti Makkar

 1:55 PM - 2:30 PM